double-hash/wordpresstheme-starterkit/README.md

 ## Installation

 Clone or download this repo into your theme folder.
-Then install all the packages need with
+Then install all the packages needed with

 ```bash
 npm install
 ```

 ### Requirements

 - Node.JS